 - 1. Single copy per issue, distributed to an individual. - 2.
 Individual falls within defined criteria (Terms of Control) - 3.
 Individual's details supported by third party evidence that is less than three years old - 4.
-Copies may be requested or non-requested
+Print copies may be requested or non-requested, Digital Copies must be requested